BUILD Scholars Program

 Note: This class satisfies GE Category F Writing Intensive Capstone requirement.

-It is strongly recommended that student completes IRM or IRM-equivalent course before taking this class.
+It is strongly recommended that the student completes the Research-infused Course Curriculum or RCC-equivalent course before taking this class.
 The course is cross-listed in multiple colleges.
 Students should enroll in the course within their respective college/discipline.

 ⇒ Responsible Conduct of Research

-BUILD Scholars are required to complete online and face-to-face training in Responsible Conduct of Research.
-For continuing BUILD Associates, this requirement may already be fulfilled.
-If applicable, a minimum of 8 hours must be completed within the first year.
+BUILD Scholars are required to complete online CITI Training and eight hours of face-to-face training in Responsible Conduct of Research.

 ⇒ BUILD Research Colloquium Attendance